Payment Issues in Healthcare Practices

 Question

-At the time of an appointment, or as a condition of scheduling an appointment, can a healthcare practice require a patient to pay his/her portion of an expected deductible, copayment, or other charge not covered by insurance?
+At the time of an appointment, or as a condition of scheduling an appointment, can a healthcare practice require a patient to pay their portion of an expected deductible, copayment, or other charge not covered by insurance?
 If the patient does not pay, can the appointment be cancelled or rescheduled upon receipt of the patient’s payment?

 Answer